drocheam/optrace/README.md

   * Coding-free simulations are not supported
   * Wave optics effects such as diffraction and interference are not included
   * No non-sequential raytracing for simulating ghost images and reflections
-  * Mirror or fresnel lens optics are not supported
+  * Mirror or Fresnel lens optics are not supported
   * No modelling of scattering effects or polarization-dependent media
   * No functionality for lens optimization, aberration analysis, and tolerancing